Nikol304/union_shop/prompt.md

 - signature, last meny from shop

 # Left to do:
-- add products to diff collections
+- add products to diff collections -- DONE --
-- make halloween and signature pages
+- make halloween and signature pages -- DONE --
-- remove log in link
+- remove log in link -- DONE --
 - fix sign in and sign up
-- remove sandwitch bar for dekstop
+- remove sandwitch bar for dekstop -- DONE --
-- host site
+- host site -- DONE --
-- search system
+- search system -- DONE --
 - tests
-- ReadMe file
+- ReadMe file, update after adding the tests

 - on mobile home page doesnt fit nicely and doesnt match the original one
-- search is a bit weird
 - sign in/sign up is confusing
-- pics for sale, pics for signature collection, collections products

 - why is print shack personalisation product inside main

 # Tests: